project-poodle/poodle/design.md

 - __poodle.fs:file.blocklist__
   - this Tablet keeps all files to blocks mappings
   - file to block mapping is encoded to the block boundary
-  - block index information is encoded as part of the key and attribute groups
+  - block index information is encoded as part of the key and buckets
     - e.g. a 4KB block information will be stored in a Record with:
       - Key
         - 8 bytes file inode id + 5 bytes block prefix
-      - Group
+      - Bucket
-        - 6 bits block prefix as attribute group id (masked with 0xfc)
+        - 6 bits block prefix as bucket id (masked with 0xfc)
       - Record
         - 6 or 8 bits block prefix as in the